An HHL-Based Quantum-Classical Solver for the Incompressible Navier-Stokes Equations with Approximate QST: Discussion

 Regarding the specific methodologies employed, we encountered a number of challenges in developing our quantum subroutine.
 Firstly, we found an inherent tension between the conditions that HHL requires to be accurate and the conditions our QST method requires to be accurate.
 Previous literature showed that a lower value of $\beta$, i.e, more stretched coordinates, improves the accuracy of Chebyshev QST \cite{su2025efficient}.
 However, HHL is very sensitive to the magnitude of the maximum eigenvalue of the matrix being inverted; the higher the maximum eigenvalue, the more clock qubits required to adequately capture the accurate solution.
 Decreasing $\beta$ increases the maximum eigenvalue of the Laplacian matrix, which we found to greatly affect accuracy.
 We found $\beta = 2.5$ to be the best balance given the number of qubits simulated.

-Additionally, we note the high error in the pressure gradient, particularly at the bottom of the cavity where the pressure is close to 0.
+Additionally, we note the high error in the pressure and pressure gradient, particularly at the bottom of the cavity in the lid-driven cavity simulation (Figure \ref{fig:6}), where the pressure is close to 0.
 This, we believe, is the result of our QST method.
-A finite sum of continuous functions can scale quickly to be quite large, such that it adequately captures both the high magnitude of pressure at the top of the cavity and the near-zero pressure at the bottom.
-We anticipate that for longer simulations of fluid flow, where the pressure distributes into the entire cavity, this large error would diminish significantly.
+A finite series of continuous functions frequently exhibits spectral "ringing," characterized by persistent oscillations within a specific band rather than converging to a stable, near-zero constant.
+To adequately capture both the high magnitude of pressure at the top of the cavity and the near-zero pressure at the bottom, we theorize that many more polynomials would be required.
+Additionally, we anticipate that for longer simulations of fluid flow, where the pressure distributes into the entire cavity, this large error would diminish significantly.

 We found using the central difference method to be much more similar to the classical simulation than analytically calculating the derivative of the sum of Chebyshev polynomials.
 This is interesting, as an apparent advantage of this approach is the ability to analytically calculate the gradient.
 We suspect that analytically calculating the gradient is actually more accurate than the central difference gradient, and the distinction comes from the coarseness of the grid.
 We expect that the difference between these two methods would converge to 0 as the grid size increases.